An interesting thing happened to me when I sat down to write this post. I froze.

 I went to the Futa not for you, but for me — which is a really awkward thing to do as a blogger.
 For the past 3 years, I’ve gone into experiences with the mindset of a writer, of a reporter.
 But this trip was different, I didn’t think about the story.
 Not until now.

 Luckily, I think it’s a pretty damn good story.

 The Futaleufu is a beautiful, powerful river tangled discretely amongst the rugged mountains of Northern Chilean Patagonia.
 If you aren’t sold by the word Patagonia, how about 20+ miles of emerald whitewater jam-packed with some of the world's best Class IV – V rapids?
 It’s hard not to fall completely, head over heels in love with this river.

 And I fell hard.

 But, we were here for the water.
-With some hard bargaining our rafting plan was thrown into action, thanks to the lovely people at Futaleufu Outdoor Center.
-Our kayakers were set up with boats and the rafters introduced to our guides.
-We’d put-in the next morning, show off our skills, and then take it from there.
+With some hard bargaining, our rafting plan was thrown into action, thanks to the lovely people at Futaleufu Outdoor Center.
+Our kayakers were set up with boats and the rafters were introduced to our guides.
+We’d put in the next morning, show off our skills, and then take it from there.